Why do people hire a coach? Isn’t having an encouraging friend or mentor the same thing?

 The Traditional Coaching Package starts off with a 90-minute Discovery Session, during which we assess your current situation and goals, as well as prioritize and determine our primary areas of focus.
 Following that, you will have two 60-minute sessions per month.
 I require a three-month minimum commitment, after which we proceed on a month-to-month basis.

 My rates are commensurate with my training and experience, as well as client success rates.
-They range from a per-month retainer model (Traditional) to a flat fee (Fast-Track).
-You can take a look at my 2013 Rate Sheet here (PDF, opens in a new window).
+They range from a per-month retainer model (Traditional) to a flat fee (Strategy Sessions).
+You can view my current 2014 rates here (opens a PDF in a new window).

 What’s the coach’s responsibility?